controlol/rclone-webui/README.md

 - Speed for each file
 - Size of each file
 - ETA of each file

+#### What is Rclone
+Rclone is a open source tool to transfer files from your local system to many types of cloud hosted storage.
+You can take a look at the project [here](https://rclone.org/)

 ## Installation
 Download package from [here]()